-AMR reduces the effectiveness of treatment; thus patients remain infectious for a longer time, increasing the risk of spreading resistant microorganisms to others.
-For example, the emergence of Plasmodium falciparum resistance to artemisinin in the Greater Mekong subregion is an urgent public health concern that is threatening global efforts to reduce the burden of malaria.
+Antimicrobial resistance reduces the effectiveness of treatment; thus patients remain infectious for a longer time, increasing the risk of spreading resistant microorganisms to others.
+For example, the emergence of Plasmodium falciparum multidrug resistance, including resistance to ACTs in the Greater Mekong subregion is an urgent public health concern that is threatening global efforts to reduce the burden of malaria.

 Although MDR-TB is a growing concern, it is still largely under-reported, compromising control efforts.

 Antimicrobial resistance increases the costs of health care

 When infections become resistant to first-line drugs, more expensive therapies must be used.
 A longer duration of illness and treatment, often in hospitals, increases health care costs as well as the economic burden on families and societies.

 Antimicrobial resistance jeopardizes health care gains to society

 The achievements of modern medicine are put at risk by antimicrobial resistance.
 Without effective antimicrobials for prevention and treatment of infections, the success of organ transplantation, cancer chemotherapy and major surgery would be compromised.